mcore1976/antispy-jammer/README.md

 08.2025 - added Raspberry Pi Pico RP2040-ZERO , ESP8266 WEMOS D1 MINI , ESP32C3 SUPER MINI + AD9833 module versions because of Digispark boards shortage on the market.
 Added connection diagrams for these modules.

+11.2025 - added MOSFET DRIVER + MOSFET + COILS instead of using TPA3116D2 boards, added connection diagrams for this setup for newer boards ESP8266 WEMOS D1 MINI , ESP32C3 SUPER MINI , RP2040-ZERO

-IF YOU WANT TO INCREASE JAMMING CAPABILITY YOU MUST USE  AUDIO AMPLIFIER with ORIGINAL CHIP TPA3116D2 (MODULE XH-M542) WHICH GIVES 50WATT OF AUDIO POWER AND MORE TRANSDUCERS LIKE 40 PER AUDIO CHANNEL !
+IF YOU WANT TO INCREASE JAMMING CAPABILITY YOU MUST USE  AUDIO AMPLIFIER with ORIGINAL CHIP TPA3116D2 (MODULE XH-M542) WHICH GIVES 50WATT OF AUDIO POWER OR USE MOSFET DRIVER TC4420/IXDI614PI + MOSFET IRFB4115 + COILS  AND MORE TRANSDUCERS LIKE 40 PER AUDIO CHANNEL !

 -------------------------------------------------------------------------------------